Eight weeks is all it took for Nic to forge his impressive new physique.

 “At the beginning, I was sceptical about the physical change we planned to make (we set a target to reach a single-digit body fat percentage) however, after the first few sessions I knew the results would be drastic.
 These guys know how to achieve results!”

-Nic explains the key things that changes he made to his diet and lifestyle that helped him make such a rapid transformation, and the biggest benefits he has enjoyed since starting at U.P.
+Nic, who is Client of the Month for September, explains the key changes he made to his diet and lifestyle that helped him make such a rapid transformation, and the biggest benefits he has enjoyed since starting at U.P.

 What were your motivations to start a transformation programme at U.P.?